simeonqs/Dynamic_evolution_of_vocal_production_learning_in_parrots/README.md

 Other than the `ANALYSIS` folder the main folder also contains:

 - `bibliography.bib` contains all the reference in bibtex format

+- `license.md` contains the license information (basically you can just use everything from the repo)

 - `README.md` the file you are reading now, should explain everything you need to know

-- `methods and results.Rmd` the md to compile parts of the preliminary methods and results

-- `methods-and-results.docx` and `methods-and-results.pdf` compiled versions of the above

 - `parrot_mimicry.Rproj` opens a new R Project from which all code can be run